FriendlyUser/astro-tech-blog/src/pages/posts/tech/2024/http_ssl_update.md

 imgSrc: "https://images.unsplash.com/photos/a-large-statue-of-a-person-in-a-dark-room-Lhzabp9UrSU"
 ---

+## Introduction to Google Cloud

+Google Cloud is a suite of cloud computing services offered by Google, designed to provide businesses with a range of solutions for computing, data storage, data analytics, and machine learning.
+It includes a variety of tools and services such as virtual machines, managed Kubernetes, serverless computing, and comprehensive data analytics platforms.
+Google Cloud also offers robust security features and seamless integration with other Google services, enabling companies to leverage powerful infrastructure and advanced technologies to innovate, scale, and improve operational efficiency.
+This platform supports a diverse array of industries, providing the flexibility and performance needed for modern digital operations.

 ### 1. Ensure the Compute Engine Instance Has a Static IP Address

 By default, Google Compute Engine instances are assigned ephemeral IP addresses, which can change upon reboot.
 You will want a static IP to ensure your subdomain continues to point to the instance even after restarts.